 We are one of the largest domestic producers of commercial silica, a specialized mineral that is a critical input into a variety of attractive end markets.
-During our 116 year history, we have developed core competencies in mining, processing, logistics and materials science that enable us to produce and cost-effectively deliver over 240 products to customers across these markets.
-After our acquisition of New Birmingham, Inc. ("NBI" or the "NBI Acquisition") on August 16, 2016, as of December 31, 2016, we operate 18 production facilities across the United States.
-Including the purchase of reserves adjacent to our Ottawa, Illinois, facility in May 2016, we now control 467 million tons of reserves of commercial silica, which can be processed to make 226 million tons of finished products that meet American Petroleum Institute ("API") frac sand specifications.
-Additionally, on August 22, 2016, we completed the acquisition of Sandbox Enterprises, LLC ("Sandbox" or the "Sandbox Acquisition") as a "last mile" logistics solution for frac sand in the oil and gas industry.
-For more information regarding the NBI and Sandbox Acquisitions, see Note D - Business Combinations to our Financial Statements in Part II, Item 8 to this Annual Report on Form 10-K.
+During our 118-year history, we have developed core competencies in mining, processing, logistics and materials science that enable us to produce and costeffectively deliver over 239 products to customers across these markets.
+As of December 31, 2017, we operate 19 production facilities across the United States and control 765 million tons of reserves of commercial silica, which can be processed to make 323 million tons of finished products that meet American Petroleum Institute ("API") frac sand specifications.

+On August 16, 2016, we completed the acquisition of New Birmingham, Inc. ("NBI"), a regional sand producer located near Tyler, Texas.
+On August 22, 2016, we completed the acquisition of Sandbox Enterprises, LLC ("Sandbox" or the "Sandbox Acquisition") as a "last mile" logistics solution for frac sand in the oil and gas industry.